-Rachel Carson National Wildlife Refuge (federal): wooded area, walking trails
+Rachel Carson National Wildlife Refuge (federal): wooded area, walking trails more complete discussion of future plans and needs for parks, beaches and conservation lands.

 John Paul Jones.
 The State is in the process of transferring ownership of this park to the Town.